cityxen/APMs/Victoria (Commodore VIC 20)/ReadMe.md

-# Fido
+# Victoria

-Fido is a super AI Commodore PET, written in KickAssembler for the Commodore PET.
+Victoria is a super AI Commodore VIC 20, written in KickAssembler for the Commodore VIC 20.
 (Programming by Deadline)

 ## Instructions: